lilys-unicorns/lilys-unicorns.github.io/README.md

 - **Physics-Based Movement**: Gravity, jumping, and climbing mechanics
 - **Colorful Platforms**: Climbable platforms with distinct colors and transparency support
 - **Interactive Trees**: Decorative trees that unicorns can stand on top of but pass through
+- **Decorative Clouds**: Fluffy clouds that add atmosphere with no collision
 - **Item Collection**: White items for Player 1, black items for Player 2
 - **Rainbow Completion**: Level ends when both unicorns reach the rainbow
 - **Glitter Effects**: Beautiful particle effects on level completion